-- Gifts of less than $250 per donee — you need a cancelled check or receipt
+- Gifts of less than $250 per donee — you need a canceled check or receipt

-- $250 or more per donee — you need a timely written acknowledgement from the donee
+- $250 or more per donee — you need a timely written acknowledgment from the donee

 - Total deductions for all property exceeds $500 — you need to file IRS Form 8283

 - Deductions exceeding $5,000 per item — you need a qualified appraisal completed by a qualified appraiser

 Gifts of $250 or more per donee

 Let’s focus for today on gifts of $250 or more per donee.
 Specifically, the income tax charitable deduction is not allowed for a separate contribution of $250 or more unless the donor has written substantiation from the donee of the contribution in the form of a contemporaneous written acknowledgment.

 Note this $250 threshold is applied to each contribution separately.
 So, if a donor makes multiple contributions to the same charity totaling $250 or more in a single year, but each gift is less than $250, written acknowledgment is not required.
 [Unless the smaller gifts are related and made to avoid the substantiation requirements].